 Here's the diagnosis:

 Right now, we are seeing the consequences of a long series of policy errors, both in the private and public sectors, which combined to create a perfect storm of financial instability.
 Many of our problems stem from our monetary policy at the Federal Reserve.
 From 1988 to 1999, the Fed pursued a relatively stable monetary policy.
 However, in anticipation of serious problems with the financial sector's computer systems as the year 2000 approached, the Fed flooded the system with money in 1999.
-This contributed to the ``dot com'' bubble, and subsequent efforts to take out the excess cash contributed to the recession of 2001.
+This contributed to the ``dot com'' bubble, and subsequent efforts to take out the excess cash contributed to the recession of 2001.+1 on identifying the Fed, and its loose monetary policy in the dot-com bubble.

 In order to spur the economy, the Federal Reserve held short-term interest rates too low for too long, well below the expected rate of inflation.
-The money that subsequently poured into housing and commodities created excessive demand, contributing to the housing and commodity price bubbles, both of which burst due to the most recent efforts of the Fed to return to a less- inflationary stance.
+The money that subsequently poured into housing and commodities created excessive demand, contributing to the housing and commodity price bubbles, both of which burst due to the most recent efforts of the Fed to return to a less- inflationary stance.+1 on identifying the Fed for fueling the housing boom.

 So here's the logical leap he's not willing to make: